 So, we continued to beg for a better generator.
 We finally got the attention of our mostly absent radar officer and he, in turn, got us a new generator.
 But there was a catch.
 The supply folks had to have a reason for the exchange.
 In other words, our old generator had to be broken or non-serviceable.
 Well, we solved that problem by “accidentally” forgetting to mix oil with the gas during refueling.
 Next, we fired it up during the day and just let it rip.
-Eventually, it became one piece of metal and seized up.
+Eventually, it seized up and became one piece of metal.

 During the actual exchange, Jerry let slip what we had done in front of our officer, with the supply sergeant standing nearby.
 Fortunately, we already had the new 3kw generator in the truck, so we just blasted off.
 Tough bananas, guys.
 What are you gonna do, send us to Vietnam?

 We managed to put 2500+ hours on that new generator by the time I went home.
 It was 500 hours overdue for exchange itself – well beyond overhaul time.
 I topped off the oil every other day and changed the oil in between.
 Also, I removed and cleaned the sparks plugs every day, without fail.
 The generator was using enough oil during each 12 hour shift that the spark plugs would start to foul near the end of the 12 hour grind.
 It would just make it through the night.

 During the one time that the Commander of the 25th Infantry Division Artillery visited us (a full-bird colonel), he asked us if we needed anything.
 I piped up and mentioned that we sure could use a new generator.
 We never got it.
 Thanks for nothing, boss.
 One more reason I loved our intrepid leaders.
 What a screwed up war.